indigots/PyBitmessage/PLAN.md

   * Pow to prevent brute forcing.
 3. The chat host sends back a control message to the users address.
 This message comes from the master address of the channel.
 It contains a standard status update that includes:
   * The open address of the channel including the private keys.
+  * The chat subject
+  * The passphrase
   * The users list:
     * Personal addresses
     * Their nicks
     * An indication of their status in the channel, has voice, is moderator etc.
-4. The user now listens using the open address for chat messages and status updates.
+4. The user now listens using the open address for chat messages and further status updates.
 5. When a chat message is recieved on the open address the user checks to see if the sender has a voice otherwise it is ignored.
 6. When a status update is recieved from the master address.
 The visible user list and their statuses is updated with the new status information.
 If a user was kicked then the open address of the channel may change.
+Status updates after an open address change are sent to each user individually to hide the new channel priv keys from the kicked user.

 ## Message Specifications
 ### Control messages